-This report provides the results of the EUCORD study for the Common Fund for Commodities of the East African regional rice sector and preliminary assessment of priority countries.
-The report finds that the potential for growth in the overall African rice sector is enormous, but a rapid increase in the area under rice, irrigated as well as rainfed, is necessary.
+This report provides the results of the EUCORD study for the Common Fund for Commodities of the East African regional rice sector showing that the potential for growth in the overall African rice sector is enormous, however different challenges need to be addressed.

-Henk Knipscheer and Maurice Kenmogne of EUCORD and Diageo (respectively) show that local production of sorghum in Cameroon is high enough to provide food to the local population and a sizeable marketable surplus.
-It is unlikely that Guinness Cameroun by locally sourcing sorghum would negatively affect local food security or even have an impact on price.
+Would Guinness Cameroun procurement of sorghum negatively affect the local food security?
+EUCORD and Diageo show in this study that local production of sorghum in Cameroon is high enough to provide food to the local population and a sizeable marketable surplus.

-This study assesses the impact of Bralima SARL’s local rice sourcing initiative on smallholder farmers in the Democratic Republic of Congo.
-It shows that since 2009, Bralima breweries have helped redirect over $26 million in rice production revenue toward the local economy, creating profound benefits for smallholder farmers.
+This study shows that since 2009, Bralima breweries have helped redirect over $26 million in rice production revenue toward the local economy, creating profound benefits for smallholder farmers.

 » Heineken Sierra Leone Case

 This report analyzes the logistics, benefits, and challenges to locally sourcing Sorghum in Sierra Leone by the Sierra Leone Brewery Limited.
 Sorghum is a possible alternative to malted barley in the production of beer that has inspired Heineken International to start a local supply chain project in the region.